ThawaBR/Better-Anime-Hub/README.md

 # Better-Anime-Hub

-Access all anime and advanced features in a single hub.
+Access all animes and advanced features in a single hub.

 ## How to use